 - Aerospace Product and Parts Manufacturing

-This industry consists of companies producing aircraft, space vehicles, propulsion units, engines, and guided missiles.
+This industry consists of companies that produce aircraft, space vehicles, propulsion units, engines, and guided missiles.
 Firms that produce transport aircraft make up a large segment of this industry's nonmilitary sector.
 Professionals usually work as engineers and production managers.

 - Architectural, Engineering, and Related Services

 This industry predominantly employs staff, senior, and principal aerospace engineers.
-Professionals can pursue positions in drafting firms, creating detailed layouts of aerospace products.
+Professionals can pursue positions in drafting firms, where they create detailed layouts of aerospace products.
 They may also work for testing laboratories and inspection services.

 - Federal Executive Branch

 Although aeronautics careers span multiple departments within the federal executive branch, the majority of professionals work for the Department of Defense.
-Engineers and technicians can also find opportunities with the National Aeronautics and Space Administration (NASA).
+Engineers and technicians can also find opportunities with NASA.

 - Navigational, Measuring, Electromedical, and Control Instruments Manufacturing